afgHaleek/Java-challenges/src/main/java/challenge05/README.md

 No of words in a string: 2

-How to Run
-Compile: javac StringManipulation.java
-Execute: java StringManipulation
-Enter a string when prompted

 #Technical Notes
 All implementations work at the character level for educational purposes Handles edge cases: empty strings, multiple spaces, mixed case